Wondering how to create your own home preschool schedule for your kids?

 How to organize preschool topics into a home preschool schedule

-Now that you know what you need to learn and where to get it, how do you go about teaching it?
+Now that you know what to teach and where to find it, the next question is—how do you actually teach it?

-I only do preschool 2x a week for about an hour to an hour and a half.
-I wanted to make it easy on myself, and I didn’t want to feel overwhelmed by it.
-I teach my son and my nephew.
-They are both 3, but my son turns 4 very soon.
+I only do preschool twice a week for about an hour to an hour and a half.
+I wanted something manageable that wouldn’t feel overwhelming.
+Right now, I’m teaching my son and my nephew—they’re both 3 (though my son’s almost 4), and this schedule works great for them.

 Home Preschool Schedule